-Administrative, enrollment, and Student Services records are separate from student records for the Medical Assisting Program.
+Administrative, enrollment and Student Services records are separate from student records for the Medical Assisting program.
 All records are confidential.

-Some of the items in your Medical Assisting Program records may include, but not be limited to, the following documents:
+Some of the items in your Medical Assisting program records may include, but not be limited to, the following documents:

-- Application to the Program
+- Application to the program

 - Background check results

-- New student orientation attendance record
+- New student orientation attendance records

 - Unofficial and official transcripts

 - CPR/first aid certification

-- HIV/AIDS certification

 - Confidential files on student conduct

 - Copies of tests, competencies, work products, and certain assignments

 - Correspondence

-- Counselor recommendations for ADA and SSD accommodations
+- Counselor recommendations for ADAAA and SSD accommodations

-- Recommendations from DVR, WRT, WorkSource, and other worker retraining programs
+- Recommendations from DVR, WRT, Work Source, and other Worker Retraining Programs

 - References and check-off lists from practicum sites

 - Survey and evaluation responses and results

 - Immunization records